-Financial instruments held by the Office comprise trade receivables and payables, bonds, bank deposits and cash which arise directly from the EPO's operational activities as well as lease obligations that are used to finance the EPO's operations.
+Financial instruments held by the Office comprise trade receivables and payables, bonds, bank deposits and cash which arise directly from the EPO's operating activities as well as lease obligations that are used to finance the EPO's operations.
 Additionally, home loans are granted to staff at an interest rate below the prevailing market rate.

-Investments in bonds and fixed term deposits are only made in investment grade instruments and their duration must not exceed 3 years.
+Investments in bonds and fixed term deposits are only made in investment grade instruments with duration not exceeding 3 years.
 With the exception of sovereign bonds with the highest available rating (AAA), no more than EUR 25m or 25% of the portfolio, whichever is higher, may be invested in fixed income securities of any single issuer.